-4. You don’t have to stick exactly to the script
+4. You don’t need a script

 5. Thank your participants for their time and cooperation

 You want the process to be smooth, from start to finish, for everyone involved during your testimonial video production.
-Taking the time to plan ahead and keep everyone informed as possible on what to expect can help achieve this.
+Taking the time to plan ahead and keep everyone as informed as possible on what to expect can help achieve this.